Big Week: Allied order of battle

 There were 981 bomber aircraft available for Operation Argument in total.
 The B-24 Liberator usually had a crew of ten men, sometimes with an extra navigator.
-Each bombardment group usually consisted of 36 bombers.
+Each bombardment group usually consisted of three squadrons with a total of 36 bombers.

 Operations

 The Americans flew continuously escorted missions against airframe manufacturing and assembly plants and other targets in numerous German cities including: Leipzig, Brunswick, Gotha, Regensburg, Schweinfurt, Augsburg, Stuttgart and Steyr.
 In six days, the Eighth Air Force bombers based in England flew more than 3,000 sorties and the Fifteenth Air Force based in Italy more than 500.
 Together they dropped roughly 10,000 tons of bombs.

+Big Week opened with the RAF night attack on Leipzig.
+Apart from the destruction caused, the German anti-aircraft defenses would still be suffering from fatigue the following day when the USAAF hit.

 USAAF bomber sorties

 RAF bomber sorties

-Bomber Command directly contributed to the attacks on the aircraft industry in Schweinfurt.
+RAF Bomber Command directly contributed to the attacks on the aircraft industry in Schweinfurt.
 Some 734 bombers were dispatched on the night of 24/25 February, and 695 reported they struck the target.
 However, analysis of the photographs taken during the raid showed that only 298 of the aircraft dropped their bombs within three miles of the aiming point.
 Of these, only 22 hit inside the target area; that is, they came down within the boundaries of the built-up districts of the city.
-Little damage was done due to creepback: marker aircraft dropped markers short, and bombers dropped their payload at the first markers seen rather than at the centre of the markers.
+Little damage was done due to creepback: marker aircraft dropped markers short, and bombers dropped their payload at the first markers seen rather than at the center of the markers.

 On 25/26 February 1944, Bomber Command sent almost 600 aircraft to the aircraft assembly plant at Augsburg.
-This time, the markers were dropped accurately, therefore the attack was accurate and destroyed some 60 percent of the industrial city.
+This time, the markers were dropped accurately, the attack was accurate and destroyed about 60 percent of the industrial city.